 - A passion for science and its application in past, present and future technologies.

-At The Wilfred Owen School, our children are Our is to give every child a broad and balanced Science curriculum which enables them to confidently explore and discover what is around them, so that they have a deeper understanding of the world we live in.
+At The Wilfred Owen School, our children are SCIENTISTS!
+Our intent is to give every child a broad and balanced Science curriculum which enables them to confidently explore and discover what is around them, so that they have a deeper understanding of the world we live in.
 We want our children to love science.
 We want them to have no limits to what their ambitions are and grow up wanting to be astronauts, forensic scientists, toxicologists or microbiologists.
 We want our children to remember their science lessons in our school, to cherish these memories and embrace the scientific opportunities they are presented with!
 To achieve this, it involves exciting, practical hands on experiences that encourage curiosity and questioning.
 Our aim is that these stimulating and challenging experiences help every child secure and extend their scientific knowledge and vocabulary, as well as promoting a love and thirst for learning.
 At The Wilfred Owen School, we have a coherently planned and sequenced curriculum which has been carefully designed and developed with the need of every child at the centre of what we do.
 We want to equip our children with not only the minimum statutory requirements of the science National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.

 Science at The Wilfred Owen School